-A quick guide to November's elections for police and crime commissioners in England and Wales.
+A guide to police and crime commissioners in England and Wales.

 How did the idea come about?

-Police and crime panels are intended hold the elected commissioner to account.
-In England they will be mainly made up of representatives from each local authority in a police force area.
-In Wales they will be free-standing public bodies, set up and maintained by the secretary of state, rather than local authority committees.
+In England, panels are mainly made up of representatives from each local authority in a police force area.
+In Wales, they are free-standing public bodies, set up and maintained by the secretary of state, rather than local authority committees.

 What do supporters say?

-Supporters have argued that elected commissioners will make policing more accountable and responsive to local needs.
-They will consult with victims of crime when setting policing priorities.
-They could bring valuable outside experience to bear.
-The elections will take power from Whitehall and put it in the hands of local people.
+Supporters argue that elected commissioners make policing more accountable and responsive to local needs because, for example, they consult with victims of crime when setting policing priorities.
+They also say PCCs bring valuable outside experience to forces.

 What do critics say?

-Opponents of the plans have warned they could lead to the politicisation of the police, with commissioners favouring headline-grabbing initiatives over tackling serious crime.
-They also fear commissioners could start interfering with the running of police forces.
-Critics also question if they will have real legitimacy in the event of a low turnout in November's elections.
+Opponents warn they could lead to the politicisation of the police, with commissioners favouring headline-grabbing initiatives.
+They also fear commissioners could interfere with the running of police forces.